 Connie LaRocca quit working at her husband’s fried chicken restaurant to break into the music business in 1962.
 As author Jeff Hannusch records, she started a booking agency with encouragement from the R&B singer Tommy Ridgley, who wanted LaRocca, who was white, to help him land more gigs for white audiences.
-She founded a record label, too, and named it Frisco for her California hometown.
+She obliged, and founded a record label, too, naming it Frisco for her California hometown.

 LaRocca found a lot of men in the industry bristled at a woman running a label.
 Undeterred, she partnered with Hal Atkins, a radio DJ with industry connections across the country, and started lining up artists.
 She saw an opportunity for the R&B group Danny White and the Cavaliers, who packed the Dream Room and Sho Bar on Bourbon Street but didn’t have a record out.
 LaRocca convinced White to visit the Frisco office to find material to bring into the studio (she called the place Park Avenue, a reference to the rows of oak trees then shading North Claiborne).

 White decided to cut a down-tempo version of “Kiss Tomorrow Goodbye,” a tear-jerker written by Al Reed with an arresting opening line—Tomorrow was our wedding day—that seemed to tie time in a knot.
 The session was an early producing job for the masterful Wardell Quezergue, who layered bursts of guitar work from Irving Bannister and background singing by Wanda Rouzan and her sisters.
 With White’s stirring vocal the record had the makings of a smash.